Quicklist: Types of Windows

 Price Range: $100-$600

-Like previously mentioned, casement windows are single-stash windows similar to the hopper, except that it is installed vertically instead of horizontally.
-These are hinged windows that opens inwards or outwards from the sides.
+Like previously mentioned, casement windows are single-stash windows similar to the hopper, except they are installed vertically instead of horizontally.
+These are hinged windows that open inwards or outwards from the side.

 - Excellent for ventilation.